akoidan/pychat/INSTALL.md

    * [Archlinux prod](#archlinux-prod)
    * [CentOs prod](#centos-prod)
 * [Docker](#docker)

+Further instructions assume you already cloned the repo, and `cd` into it.

 ## Development setup
 The flow is the following
  - Install OS packages depending on your OS type